gevhaz/hugo-theme-notrack/README.md

 The first thing you will want to do is set up the home page of the website.
 Create `/content/_index.md`.
 This could contain a short introduction of what is on the website or of you.
-A shortcode that can be useful here is `figure`, which adds an image with a frame.
-Example
+A shortcode that can be useful here is `figure`, which adds an image with a frame and an appropriate width if you set the class to "profile-picture".
+Example usage:
-usage:

 ```
 {{< figure class="profile-picture" src="/img/profile-picture.jpg"